Gum Disease Treatment in Denton, TX

 Scaling and Root Planing

-If you suffer from a mild case of gum disease that’s in the gingivitis stage, our Denton office can treat you with a professional deep cleaning to eliminate bacteria.
-Scaling and root planing involve the use of specialized tools to remove calcified plaque from above and below the gum line.
+If you suffer from a mild case of gum disease that’s in the gingivitis stage, our Denton office can treat you with a professional gingivitis cleaning to eliminate bacteria.
+Advanced gum disease requires more in-depth cleaning known as scaling and root planning, which involves the use of specialized tools and the laser to remove calcified plaque and bacteria from above and below the gum line.

 Laser Therapy